About Trinity Hall

 Trinity Hall is the fifth oldest College in the University of Cambridge.
 It was founded in 1350 by Bishop Bateman, originally for the study of canon and civil law.
-The College consists of around 650 students, both undergraduates and graduates across a range of subject, 60 Fellows, 130 staff and 8,000 alumni worldwide.
-The College is located in central Cambridge by the river, with a further site at Wychfield off Storey's Way and accommodation on Thompson's Lane and Bateman Street.
+The College consists of undergraduates and postgraduates across a range of subjects, Fellows, staff and alumni worldwide.

 Located in central Cambridge by the river, the College has a further site at Wychfield (off Storey’s Way) and accommodation on Thompson’s Lane.